- 5%Points on travel purchased through Chase

 19.24%-27.49% Variable APR

-The Chase Sapphire Preferred® Card stands out as the top choice because it offers an exceptional rewards structure for travel and dining, making it ideal for both beginners and seasoned travelers.
-With a generous welcome bonus and robust earning potential, it provides significant value for those who can leverage its benefits.
+The Chase Sapphire Preferred® Card stands out as the top choice because it offers an exceptional rewards structure with 5x points on travel booked through Chase and 3x points on dining.
+Its generous welcome bonus of 75,000 points provides significant value, making it ideal for frequent travelers.

 Pros: